 Studio photographers will appreciate that the Panasonic G9 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-M10 III and the G9 are recent models that are part of the current product line-up.
 The E-M10 III replaced the earlier Olympus E-M10 II, while the G9 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M10 III vs Panasonic G9

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic G9 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.